yopgaming/SIT.Core/README.md

 * This is purely for educational purposes.
 I am using this to learn Unity and TCP/UDP/Web Socket Networking and I learnt a lot from BattleState Games \o/.
 * I am not affiliated with BSG or others (on Reddit or Discord) claiming to be working on a project.
 Do NOT contact SPTarkov subreddit or Discord about this project.
 * This project is not affiliated with SPTarkov but uses its excellent Server.
-* 30 July 2023.
-I will no longer support users.
+* I do not offer support.
 This project comes "as-is".
 It either works for you or it doesn't.

 ## Support

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N2IQ7YJ)
+* **I do not offer support.
+All tutorials written by me or any other contributors are out of good faith.
+If you cannot get this working, I suggest going back to Live!**
-* Please be aware.
-The Ko-Fi link is buying me a coffee, nothing else! **I do not offer support.**
+* The Ko-Fi link is buying me (or my wife) a coffee, nothing else!
 * Pull Requests are encouraged.
 Thanks to all contributors!
-* Please do not hand over money expecting help or a solution. **I do not offer support.**
+* Please do not hand over money expecting help or a solution.
 * This is a hobby, for fun, project.
-Please don't treat it seriously. **I do not offer support.**
+Please don't treat it seriously.
-* I do not BS the community.
-I know this is a semi-broken attempt but will attempt to fix as best I can. **I do not offer support.**
+*I know this is a semi-broken attempt but will try to fix as best I can.
-* 30 July 2023.
-Issues & Discussions buttons will no longer be used. **I do not offer support.**

 ## SPT-AKI Requirement
 * Stay in Tarkov works requires the [latest AKI Server](https://dev.sp-tarkov.com/SPT-AKI/Server) to run.
 You can learn about SPT-Aki [here](https://www.sp-tarkov.com/).